‘This is like coming home’: Barca thrash Athletic on return to Camp Nou

 Athletic’s frustrations boiled over when Oihan Sancet was sent off with a straight red card in the 53rd minute following a reckless challenge on Lopez.

-In the closing stages, Torres added his second, rounding off another counterattack set up by the 18-year-old Yamal who provided a second sublime assist.
+In the closing stages, Torres added his second, rounding off another counterattack set up by the 18-year-old Yamal, who provided a second sublime assist.

 The win pulled Barcelona level on points with Real Madrid atop the table before Madrid visits Elche on Sunday.

 “We played well from the start and took another three points, but the important thing today is being back at Camp Nou,” Lewandowski said.
 “It is something else to play here.
-I think when we play at Camp Nou we are a little bit stronger.”
+I think when we play at Camp Nou, we are a little bit stronger.”

 Barcelona’s fans belted out the club hymn before kickoff amid a celebratory vibe despite the chilly weather.